savashn/ecewo-docs/src/content/docs/docs/async-operations.md

 For this reason, it is recommended to use `async.h` only for heavy operations — such as file based operations or external API calls.

 For database queries, Ecewo supports `libpq` — an asynchronous library for PostgreSQL — out of the box.
-If you are using PostgreSQL, it is recommended to use `pq.h` instead of `async.h`.
+If you are using PostgreSQL, it is recommended to use `pquv.h` instead of `async.h`.
 See the [Async Postgres Queries](/docs/async-operations/#async-postgres-queries).

 If you’re using another database, such as SQLite, you may still use `async.h` for performance-critical queries.